eomain/pillow/README.md

 - `EaselJS`

 ## Run
-You can clone the repository using git or just manually download the files.
+You can clone the repository using git or just manually download the zip file.
 ```bash
 # Clone the repository
 git clone https://github.com/eomain/pillow